The Art in Being Yourself

 Sometimes the smallest moments in life serve as reminders that core values truly matter.
 Such has been the case for me over the past few days.

-The first moment involved a body of my work being questioned by an ICM photography group admin.
-Some of the images I had posted were said to fall “outside of what can be thought of as traditional ICM work”.
-After further discussion, it became clear that the admin was unfamiliar with the capture methods used and was “unsure what to make of them”.
-In this respect, they were expressing a reaction they themselves assumed others may also have.
+The first moment involved a portion of my work being questioned, with a fellow photographer conveying an opinion that it fell “outside of what can be thought of as traditional ICM work”.
+After further discussion, it became clear that both the methods used to capture the images and their visual style were completely unfamiliar to the person, leaving them unsure what to make of the results.

-I was surprised by this response, but while some may view this as a negative experience, I choose to see it differently.
-For me, this says less about the quality of the work and more about how we often interpret art through the boundaries of our own expectations.
+What could easily have been viewed as a negative experience, I instead chose to see differently.
+To me, their opinion says less about the quality of the work and more about how we can be prone to interpret art through the boundaries of our own expectations.

-In many ways, I actually take it as a compliment - an acknowledgement that the work is perceived as something different.
-We should be careful not to question the authenticity of art simply because it falls outside our own understanding or experience.
+In truth, I take it as something of a compliment - an acknowledgement that the work is perceived as different.
+We should be careful not to question the authenticity of art simply because it exists outside our own understanding or experience.

 Creativity depends on pushing beyond familiar boundaries while remaining open to new approaches and ideas.